 This credit is available for both existing homes and homes under construction.

 This credit is only available for existing homes.

-Generally, you may claim the credits if you’ve made qualified energy-efficient improvements to your home in 2019.
+Generally, you may claim the credits if you’ve made qualified energy-efficient improvements to your home.
 That means the home improvements have to meet specific requirements in order to be eligible.
 The “home” can be a house, houseboat, mobile home, cooperative apartment, condo and certain manufactured homes – but it must be located in the US.

-Keep in mind that the availability and amount of these residential energy credits are subject to periodic changes.
+Keep in mind that the availability and amount of these residential energy credits are subject to change.
 The IRS also places specific limitations on the amount of the credits.
-For instance, the Nonbusiness Energy Property Credit currently has a lifetime limitation of $500.
+For instance, the Nonbusiness Energy Property Credit has a lifetime limitation of $500.